 “We come a lot,” Patricia added, noting that this was their seventh trip to the Atlantic City Air Show.

-Organizing an air show as big as Atlantic City’s is a significant undertaking involving substantial collaboration between the sponsors and the chamber, Howard, the CRDA director said.
-Planning for next years’ event has already started.
+Organizing an air show as big as Atlantic City’s is a significant undertaking; one that, of course, involves substantial collaboration between the sponsors and the chamber, Howard, the CRDA director said.
+In fact, they’re already planning for next year’s event.

 “This doesn’t happen without a massive effort on behalf of all agencies and companies,” he said.
 “It’s really a testament to the Atlantic City community.”